Ashfall Trail is playable now

 Deputies are your most trusted allies -- powerful units kept outside your deck.
 In online play, starter decks use their issued deputies, while custom saved decks choose 2 deputies from the live website roster.

 Choose-a-target effects and temporary "until end of turn" style text work in many spots, but they are still the main area where the online ruleset is catching up.
+Use individual Online Legal labels.

 The backbone of current online play.
 Faction creatures, Beasts, Gnomes, Golem forms, and Dwarves all live here.